 If you don’t leave a will, it can be more stressful for your family to sort things out after your death.
 Making your wishes clear can also prevent family disputes.

-By planning your will carefully, you may be able to reduce your Inheritance Tax bill.
-The Money Advice Service has more information on Inheritance Tax.
+By planning your will carefully, you may be able to reduce your Inheritance Tax bill – see Money Helper for more information.

-- To continue to support the causes you care about
+- To support the causes you care about

 For example, you could leave a gift to a charity or political party you support.